 RDMA, and how is it different from TCP? is Continue reading

 When DRBD 8.4.4 integrated TRIM/Discard support, a lot of things got much better… for example, 700MB/sec over a 1GBit/sec connection.

-In the “Root-on-DRBD” Tech-Guide we showed how to cleanly get DRBD below the Root filesystem, how to use it, and a few advantages and disadvantages.
+“ we showed how to cleanly get DRBD below the Root filesystem, how to use it, and a few advantages and disadvantages.
 Now, if there’s a complete, live, backup of a machine available, a few more use-cases become available; here we want to discuss testing upgrades of production servers.
+Root-on-DRBD” Tech-Guide

 last blog post about DRBDmanage we mentioned

 Initial setup is a bit involved (see the README)

 … with the new release, this is no longer true!

 another blog post, we’re preparing a new tool to simplify DRBD administration.
 Now we’re publishing its first release!
 Continue reading

 One of the projects that LINBIT will publish soon is

 drbdmanage, which allows easy cluster-wide storage administration with DRBD 9.

 blog post, take a look below.
 Continue reading

 A question we see over and over again is